-If you have your directory listings claimed or you’re using some sort of online reputation management system, have whoever it is that manages that for you go into those directory databases and update your information.
-Then, when things are back to normal, they can go back in and change it relatively easy as well.
+If you have your directory listings claimed or using some online reputation management system, have whoever manages that go into those directory databases and update your information.
+Then, when things are back to normal, they can go back in and change it relatively easily as well.

-In a lot of cases, patients and community members won’t be looking at your website unless they had a reason to, like an upcoming appointment.
+In many cases, patients and community members won’t be looking at your website unless they had a reason to, like an upcoming appointment.
 However, they are looking at social media, so whenever possible, consider having an arsenal of posts with images ready to go as well.

-Obviously, you want to be sensitive to what’s going on in the community with your messaging but use and leverage your social media channels to really reach people quickly, because we all know you can create a Facebook post a lot faster than you can update the website.
-Plus, your followers are then able to share and comment on that information, and you can become a real resource for them versus them just reading the content on your website.
+Obviously, you want to be sensitive to what’s going on in the community with your messaging and leverage your social media channels to reach people quickly.
+We all know you can create a Facebook post a lot faster than you can update the website.
+Plus, your followers can then share and comment on that information, and you can become a real resource for them versus them just reading the content on your website.

 Oh, and consider pausing all of your regularly scheduled social media posts.
 No one cares about your Hydrafacial special when they don’t have power at their house.

 Joking aside, be cautious with what you’re putting out there if it’s a sensitive time for your immediate area.
 If you have posts scheduled on autopilot, it’s a good idea to look at those items and turn them off.